T-450/cheatsheets_collection/README.md

 # Cheatsheets Collection

-Here you will find a collection of cheatsheets designed to assist programmers in their daily coding endeavors, inspired by the legendary programming mastermind, Falconhoof.
+Here you will find a collection of cheatsheets designed to assist programmers in their daily coding endeavors, inspired by the legendary programming masterminds.

 ## Introduction